Lochverstaerker/screenr/README.md

 Saves image to a pre-defined directory

 * *Upload*
-Prompts choice to upload to either http://0x0.st/ (or imgur or dropbox) and optionally copies the URL into clipboard and/or opens it in a web browser
+Prompts choice to upload to either http://0x0.st/, Imgur, Dropbox (broken) or https://whats-th.is/ and optionally copies the URL into clipboard and/or opens it in a web browser

 * *Edit*
 Opens the image in an Image Manipulation Program and returns to the menu after done editing and closing it